 In addition to world-class WordPress web design, SuperPage offers the following FREE security essentials for all of our new and existing clients.
-Our optional Premium Security goes one step further by offering HTTPS encryption, and additional Wordfence ™ tools that enable us to dig even more deeply into your site’s underlying code, to seek out and destroy the bad stuff that the bad guys “think” they’ve hidden in there.
+Our optional Premium Security goes further by: 1) installing a secure certificate (SSL) on your server; and 2) providing a thorough review/update of all of your files, the result of which will be a “Secure” designation (a lock icon next to your URL).
+Our goal is to keep the bad guys away from your site.
+SuperPage’s tools and our skills with these tools enable us to seek out and destroy the bad stuff that the bad guys “think” they’ve hidden in there.
 Thing is, we’re pretty clever too, and we know how and where to look.
 Both our free and Premium Security protocols are designed to keep your site free from hackers.

 We perform an initial scan of your site and send you the results.
 This gives you a baseline so that you’ll know what we’ll be doing for you going forward.
 If we find anything, we’ll fix it and let you know what we found and what we did.